jnozzi/cocoadev.com/markdown/HowToGetHardwareAndNetworkInfo.md

 Some more code from when this topic came up on Cocoa-Dev:

-The first gets you the physical RAM size in General/MBs.
+The first gets you the physical RAM size in MBs.
 You could also get it in bytes, but since Gestalt returns a signed 32-bit number, this would not be able to return any RAM above 2GB, which is an amount that increasingly more and more Macs these days seem to have.

-unsigned	General/UKPhysicalRAMSize()	// In General/MBs.
+unsigned	UKPhysicalRAMSize()	// In MBs.
 {
 	long		ramSize;